 UERWA routinely monitors for contaminants in your drinking water according to Federal and State laws.
-The table below shows all detections found in the period of January 1 to December 31, 2016, unless otherwise noted.
+The table below shows all detections found in the period of January 1 to December 31, 2018, unless otherwise noted.
 All are below allowed levels.
 The table below only lists detected contaminants; those that were tested for, but not detected, include all synthetic organic, inorganic, and volatile organic contaminants.

 The state of Colorado requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year, or the system is not considered vulnerable to these types of contamination.
 Therefore, some of our data, though representative, may be more than one year old.
+Also, if only one sample was required then the range and level detected will be listed with only a single value.